Grace Scrivens: Domestic career

 Scrivens was ever-present for Sunrisers in 2022, across the Charlotte Edwards Cup and the Rachael Heyhoe Flint Trophy.
 In the Charlotte Edwards Cup, she scored 141 runs as well as taking seven wickets, the joint most for her side.
 In a Charlotte Edwards Cup match against Western Storm, she scored 56 with the bat and took 4/33 with the ball.
 In the Rachael Heyhoe Flint Trophy, Scrivens was the tournament's joint-leading wicket-taker, with 13 wickets at an average of 14.69, and the tournament's third-highest run-scorer, with 297 runs at an average of 49.50 including four half-centuries.
 She took a four-wicket haul and scored a half-century against South East Stars, as well as taking 4/20 from 10 overs against Northern Diamonds and scoring half-centuries against Western Storm, Lightning and Central Sparks.
 She was also ever-present for London Spirit in The Hundred, scoring 57 runs and taking three wickets.
 At the end of the season, Scrivens was awarded Sunrisers' Player of the Year, Batter of the Year, Bowler of the Year and Supporters' Rachael Heyhoe Flint Trophy Player of the Competition awards.
 She was also nominated for the PCA Women's Young Player of the Year award.

+In 2023, she was Sunrisers' leading run-scorer in the Rachael Heyhoe Flint Trophy, with 398 runs at an average of 39.80.
+She scored her maiden List A century in September 2023, scoring 107 against The Blaze.
+She was also named captain of Sunrisers in September 2023.
+She played four matches for London Spirit in The Hundred, scoring 38 runs.
+In 2024, she played 26 matches for Sunrisers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, and was the side's leading run-scorer in the Rachael Heyhoe Flint Trophy with 553 runs including one century as she captained the side to the title.

+The domestic structure of Women's cricket changed for the 2025 season and Scrivens moved to Essex, a newly professional women's side, along with many of her Sunrisers teammates.
+It was announced in January 2025 that she would be the captain of Essex.